Trung28899/Next.js-2021/FUNDAMENTAL.md

         => If your data doesn't change multiple time every seconds, Incremental Static Generation is actually a better option than Server-Side Rendering because you don't have to wait for the page to be render

+## 4. API Routes:

+        - API Routes is much like backend code:
+            +, Receive HTTP Requests, interact with the database and send a response

+        - API has to follow a convention:
+            +, The api routes has to be within the pages folder +, Just like other pages, the route doesn't need to be setup because it is relies on the file name and folder structure